-- Expected: Spring/Summer 2021.
+- Expected: Summer 2021.
 You can pre-order this title in our webshop.
 Once the book is published, we will dispatch your order.

 Contributors: Pita Arreola-Burns, Evelyn Austin, LaTurbo Avedon, Paul Barsch, Livia Benedetti, Bob Bicknell-Knight, Elliott Burns, Tom Clark, Marco De Mutiis, Constant Dullaart, Madja Edelstein-Gomez, Amber van den Eeden, Rebecca Edwards, Rózsa Farkas, Marialaura Ghidini, Manique Hendricks, Tilman Hornig, Florian Kuhlmann, Kalle Mattsson, Anika Meier, Marie Meixnerová, Laura Mousavi, Katja Novitskova, Domenico Quaranta, Stefan Riebel, Ryder Ripps, Sakrowski, Katrina Sluis, Lilian Stolk, Systaime a.k.a.
 Michaël Borras, Gaia Tedone, Jon Uriarte, Miyö Van Stenis, Nimrod Vardi, Marcela Vieira, ZHANG Ga

 2021, Valiz | supported by Creative Industries Fund NL, Prins Bernhard Cultuurfonds NL | Pb | ca. 256 pp. | 24 x 17 cm (h x w) | English | ISBN 978-94-93246-01-0 | € 24,50